Two Bin System

 - There is enough time for reordering quantities till the second bin is empty

-The limitations of the 2 bin system are as follows,
+The limitations of the two-bin inventory system are as follows,

 - Can be used for only small quantities